BYLAWS OF EASTERN WASHINGTON UNIVERSITY FOUNDATION [Download PDF]

 In carrying out its oversight responsibilities the committee shall select and retain an independent auditing firm and review and evaluate the independence and performance of the independent auditor; conduct post-audit review with independent auditors and management; review with management and the independent auditors, the Audited Annual Financial statements; report on the Foundation’s Audited Financials and the Committee’s activities and actions as appropriate to the Board of Directors; understand and monitor policies ensuring legal and regulatory compliance; understand and monitor the quality and integrity of the Foundation’s financial reporting processes and internal controls regarding finance, accounting and legal and regulatory compliance; and perform such other duties or functions required by law or otherwise as are necessary or appropriate to further the Committee’s purposes, or as assigned by the Audit Committee Charter, Foundation Articles of Incorporation and Amendments, Bylaws or the Board of Directors.

-4.6(d) The Committee on Directors.
-The Committee on Directors shall assist the Board of Directors in recruitment, screening, orientation, training, and evaluation of new and existing Directors.
-The Committee on Directors is charged with compiling and presenting a slate of officers and directors for nomination to the Board of Directors for a vote of approval at the Annual meeting.
+4.6(d) The Governance & Nominating Committee.
+The Governance & Nominating Committee shall assist the Board of Directors in recruitment, screening, orientation, training, and evaluation of new and existing Directors.
+The Governance & Nominating Committee is charged with compiling and presenting a slate of officers and directors for nomination to the Board of Directors for a vote of approval at the Annual meeting.
 This committee shall act sufficiently in advance of the Annual Meeting to permit the Secretary of the Foundation Board of Directors to include the Slate of Officers and Directors in the notice of the Annual Meeting.
-The Committee on Directors shall be comprised of the Chair of the Foundation who shall serve as committee chair, the Executive Director and a minimum of two (2) additional Directors appointed annually by the Chair of the Foundation Board of Directors, subject to approval of the Executive Committee.
+The Governance & Nominating Committee shall be comprised of the Chair of the Foundation who shall serve as committee chair, the Executive Director and a minimum of two (2) additional Directors appointed annually by the Chair of the Foundation Board of Directors, subject to approval of the Executive Committee.